Lyeoj/StickEmUp/README.md

 # StickEmUp!

-A pretty straightforward mod: Trees will drop sticks (and saplings) when chopped!
+A pretty straightforward mod: Trees will drop sticks (and seeds) when chopped!
+New addition: Now includes an option to drop attached vines.
+Thanks to SIG-ILL for the contribution!

 Developed at the request of a Mr. Pakratt0013 for use on his Vintage Story multiplayer streams!

-To my dismay, after getting about 90% of the development done on this mod, I learned about the existence of: https://mods.vintagestory.at/onestick, which basically does the same thing, albeit having a different implementation.
-So please check out that mod and see which one you prefer!
+It might be out of date now, but also check out: https://mods.vintagestory.at/onestick which is a similar mod that was developed before this one!

 Enjoy!